The Effect of Encryption on Lawful Access to Communications and Data

 Throughout the course of the project, CSIS solicited input from senior leaders and experts from government, academia, industry, and civil society to scope the extent of the challenge, and identify common ground for possible solutions.
 Independent research and data collected by CSIS was supplemented by a series of focused roundtable discussions on be core issues of the larger “going dark” debate:

 - Access to Digital Evidence: Initial Findings and Data

 - International Cooperation on Electronic Evidence Gathering

 In February 2017, we released our report on the impact of encryption on law enforcement access to data.
 Our research found that the risk to public safety created by encryption has not reached a level that justifies restrictions or design mandates.
 The encryption issue law enforcement faces, while frustrating, is currently manageable.
 Alternatives to restriction include international cooperation, expanded use of data analytics, improved law enforcement access capabilities, and regional decryption labs.
 Such solutions are imperfect, but they face fewer political obstacles than restriction.
 Law enforcement agencies fear that this situation could change rapidly for the worse, but interim solutions that improve law enforcement’s technical capabilities can provide time to identify sustainable national and international policies on encryption.

 Follow-On Project: Measuring Law Enforcement’s Capacity to Leverage Digital Evidence

-As a follow-on to our project on encryption, the Technology Policy Program is conducting a study of law enforcement’s current capacity to collect and handle digital evidence, identifying gaps in training and technical capacity, and outlining recommendations to build additional capacity.
+As a follow-on to our project on encryption, the Technology Policy Program conducted a study of law enforcement’s current capacity to collect and handle digital evidence, identified gaps in training and technical capacity, and outlined recommendations to build additional capacity.